linnahu/StonyBrook/README.md

 # StonyBrook
-This is some code when I studyed in Stony Brook University
+There are some textbooks, notes and projects I worked on when I studyed in Stony Brook University